-I have a link to an article, how do I route it through the proxy server?
+I have a link to an article, how do I route it through the proxy service?

 If you often do your research from off-campus, we recommend you install the off-campus access (proxy) bookmarklet on your browser’s bookmarks toolbar.
 The bookmarklet lets you log into the proxy without having to browse from the Libraries website.
 Get the proxy bookmarklet >

 How do I connect Google Scholar with the UW Libraries?

 Click “Settings” on the Google Scholar page.
 On the next page, click the “Library Links” option.
 Search for the University of Washington and click on the box next to “University of Washington – Full Text @ UW” and save your preferences.
 Learn more…